 Milestones for Women in American Politics

-Martha Hughes Cannon was elected to the Utah State Senate, becoming the first woman state senator.
+Martha Hughes Cannon (D) was elected to the Utah State Senate, becoming the first woman state senator in the country.

 Cora Belle Reynolds Anderson (R) was elected to the Michigan State House of Representatives, the first Native American woman in a state legislature.

 With her appointment to the West Virginia State House of Representatives, Minnie Buckingham Harper (R) became the first Black woman in a state legislature.

 Two Latinas, Fedelina Lucero Gallegos (R) and Porfirria Hidalgo Saiz (D), were elected to the New Mexico House of Representatives, the first Latina state legislators.

 Minnie Davenport Craig (R-ND) became the first woman to hold the position of speaker of the House in a state legislature.